hth313/Calypsi-remote-debug/README.md

 Porting to other boards should be fairly straightforward by replacing the low level communication functions.

-The Foenix FMX should be fairly easy to add support for.
-It uses a different serial port with different speed factors located at another address.
+The Foenix FMX has been added but is currently untested as I do not have access to any such machine.

 The A2560K uses different addresses and a serial port with different speed factors.